ianlini/bistiming/README.rst

 Context Manager
 +++++++++++++++

-The simplest way to use BisTiming is simply using the context manager to include the code we want to evaluate:
+The simplest way to use BisTiming is using the context manager to include the code we want to evaluate:

 >>> from bistiming import Stopwatch